Notice of Public Review and Request for Comments

 Copies of the permit application and the draft permits are available for review from October 29, 2021 to November 28, 2021 on the District website.
 For more information or a copy of the permit, please contact Chase Ogden at [email protected]

 Only the federally enforceable conditions in Sections 9.A, 9.B, and 9.C of the permit are subject to public review.
 Comments on these sections should be submitted, in writing, to the District at the address below (attn.: Chase Ogden) by November 28, 2021.

 Santa Barbara, CA 93110

-The District will consider scheduling a hearing for public comments on the draft permits, if requested in writing, within two weeks after publication of this notice.
-For more information, or to request a public hearing, please contact Phil Sheehan at (805) 961-8876, or write to the District at the above address.
+The District will consider scheduling a hearing for public comments on the draft permit, if a request is made in writing within two weeks of publication of this notice.
+To request a public hearing, please send correspondence to Chase Ogden at the above address.

 Note that the District has transitioned to electronic notices (“e-notices”) for Part 70 permitting actions.
 All notices will be posted prominently on the public notice section of the District’s public website for the duration of the public comment period.
 In addition, The District will maintain a mailing list of persons who request to be notified of the Part 70 permitting activity and shall distribute the notice to those persons.
 To subscribe to the District’s public notice e‑mail list, visit https://www.ourair.org/subscribe/ or e-mail Lyz (Hoffman) Bantilan at [email protected]